 The up-beat Milford Street Shakers versions with a full-blown horn section give even traditional Christmas carols a real punch.

-The Sewing Room is in the basement of one of Perth's most beautiful old buildings at 317 Murray Street.
-The building in Wolf Lane was built in 1910 and the basement was once a sewing room for one of Perth's leading fashion houses.
+The Sewing Room in the basement of 317 Murray Street was built in 1910 and originally housed a sewing room for one of Perth's leading fashion houses.